fabi0wz/CalculatorDOTNET/README.md

 3. Make your changes and test them thoroughly.
 4. Commit your changes and push them to your forked repository.
 5. Submit a pull request detailing your changes and explaining the purpose of the pull request.

-## License

-This calculator application is licensed under the [MIT License](LICENSE).
-Feel free to modify and use it according to your needs.

-## Acknowledgements

-- [OpenAI](https://openai.com/): The underlying language model used for generating this README.